A semi-Lagrangian discontinuous Galerkin method for drift-kinetic simulations on GPUs: Numerical methods and implementation

-To solve the 2d advection, again a semi-Lagrangian discontinuous Galerkin method is used.
+To solve the 2d advection~\eqref{eq:dk2d}, again a semi-Lagrangian discontinuous Galerkin method is used.
 This recently developed method in~\cite{Cai2017} conserves mass up to machine precision, which is not the case for the standard backward semi-Lagrangian method used in~\cite{GRANDGIRARD2006395}.
 This is an important property, especially for long time simulations, as it helps to obtain physically relevant results and to improve the quality of the solution.
+We recall in the following the main ideas of the method developed in~\cite{Cai2017,Lauritzen2010}, which is used to solve~\eqref{eq:dk2d}.

 We are interested to solve problems of the following form,

 Similarly as in 1d, the 2d extensions of equations~\eqref{eq:sldg_theorem} and~\eqref{eq:adjoint_problem} are used to derive the variational form